stoneatom/stonedb/Docs/02-getting-started/quick-deploy-in-docker.md

 # Quick Deployment in a Docker Container
 ## Prerequisites
-The image of StoneDB is downloaded from Docker Hub.You can read the Dockerhub documentation, which must be up to date.
+The image of StoneDB is downloaded from Docker Hub.
+You can read the Dockerhub documentation, which must be up to date.
 [Docker Hub](https://hub.docker.com/r/stoneatom/stonedb)

 ## Procedure
-The username and password for login are **root** and **stonedb123**.
+The username and password for login are **root**.
+The **password** is customized by yourself.

 Make sure your CPU supports AVX